ASKurz/Experimental-design-and-the-GLMM/sketches/Coker-et-al--2009-.md

 parameters are modeled as multivariate normal in the typical way, with the **S** and **R** matrices now following a 4 × 4 structure.

-The final model is what you might call the full or theory based model:
+The final model is what you might call the full or theory-based model.
+It’s a conditional growth model of the form

 $$ $$